PomonaCS/Readmes/6) Autocomplete/README.md

 ways using the comparators returned by the static methods.
 Feel free to use the built-in static `sort` method in `Collections`.
 See the `Java` documentation for details.

+### `BinarySearchForAll`

-3. Next you should implement class `BinarySearchForAll`.
+Next you should implement class `BinarySearchForAll`.
 This is an unusual class in that it has no instance variables and only provides two static public methods to find elements in a list.
 The first finds the index of the first element in a list that equals (according to the comparator) the key.
 The second finds the index of the last equaling (according to the comparator) the key.
 This will allow us